ApproxEng/approxeng.input/src/docs/index.rst

 Welcome to Approximate Engineering's Python Game Controller Documentation!
 ==========================================================================

-This library simplified access to the axes and buttons on game controller hardware from Python.
+This library simplifies access to the axes and buttons on game controller hardware from Python.
 It was originally written to support my PiWars_ robots, and remains focused on similar projects, but can be used wherever game controller functionality is required.
 The current code only supports Linux based systems, including the Raspberry Pi.